Marker Logo

 Topics.
 This historical marker is listed in this topic list: Roads & Vehicles.
 A significant historical year for this entry is 1872.

 Location.
 36° 1.271′ N, 80° 22.979′ W. Marker is in Clemmons, North Carolina, in Forsyth County.
-Marker is on Clemmons Road (U.S. 158) 0.1 miles west of Lewisville Clemmons Road, on the left when traveling west.
+It is on Clemmons Road (U.S. 158) 0.1 miles west of Lewisville Clemmons Road, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Clemmons NC 27012, United States of America.
 Touch for directions.

 Building in which the Hattie Butner is on display.

-Photographed By Michael C. Wilcox, April 10, 2012
+Photographed by Michael C. Wilcox, April 10, 2012

 5. The "Hattie Butner"

-Photographed By Michael C. Wilcox, April 10, 2012
+Photographed by Michael C. Wilcox, April 10, 2012

 6. The "Hattie Butner"

-Photographed By Michael C. Wilcox, April 10, 2012
+Photographed by Michael C. Wilcox, April 10, 2012

 7. The "Hattie Butner"

-Photographed By Michael C. Wilcox, April 10, 2012
+Photographed by Michael C. Wilcox, April 10, 2012

 8. The "Hattie Butner"

-Photographed By Michael C. Wilcox, April 10, 2012
+Photographed by Michael C. Wilcox, April 10, 2012

 9. The "Hattie Butner"

-Photographed By Michael C. Wilcox, April 10, 2012
+Photographed by Michael C. Wilcox, April 10, 2012

 10. The "Hattie Butner"

-Photographed By Michael C. Wilcox, April 10, 2012
+Photographed by Michael C. Wilcox, April 10, 2012

 11. Inside The "Hattie Butner"

-Photographed By Michael C. Wilcox, April 10, 2012
+Photographed by Michael C. Wilcox, April 10, 2012

 12. Document describing The "Hattie Butner"